stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Integration #3

-We replace the hard-coded quad vertices with a cube model:
+In the demo we replace the hard-coded quad vertices with a cube model:

 ```java
 public class VertexBufferConfiguration {